Restaurant in Carloforte, Italy

 Al Tonno di Corsa, Carloforte: The Verdict

 At the €€ price point, Al Tonno di Corsa is one of the most direct routes into Carloforte's defining ingredient: bluefin tuna, caught in the ancient mattanza trap-net tradition off the island of San Pietro.
 If you've eaten here before and stuck to safe territory, come back with a more deliberate plan.
-The menu is built around tuna in forms that go well beyond a simple grilled fillet, and a second visit is where that depth becomes clear.
+The menu is built around tuna in forms that go well beyond a simple grilled fillet, a second visit is where that depth becomes clear.
 This is the restaurant for anyone who wants to understand what Carloforte actually tastes like, rather than a generic coastal seafood spread.

 What You're Getting Into

-The physical setup is modest and honest: an open kitchen, two small dining rooms, and two terrace spaces that work well in the warmer months.
+The physical setup is modest and honest: an open kitchen, two small dining rooms, two terrace spaces that work well in the warmer months.
 What you see from the terrace and through the open kitchen window matters here.
-Watching prep happen in real time, and sitting close enough to the water to understand where the ingredient came from, gives the meal a context that a closed kitchen would flatten.
+Watching prep happen in real time, sitting close enough to the water to understand where the ingredient came from, gives the meal a context that a closed kitchen would flatten.
 The visual language of the place is practical rather than decorative, which suits the food.
-There is no performance of luxury, and at €€ pricing, there shouldn't be.
+There is no performance of luxury, at €€ pricing, there shouldn't be.

 The Michelin Plate recognition in both 2024 and 2025 signals consistent kitchen execution without the ceremony of a star.
 That distinction is relevant to how you should think about booking: this is a credentialed venue in a small island town with limited competition at this quality level, which means tables move faster than the low-key setting might suggest.
 Plan ahead if you're visiting in summer, when San Pietro island draws visitors specifically for the tuna season and its associated traditions.